vtphan/Code4Brownies/ASSISTANT.md

 The main task of a TA is to help the teacher provide individualized feedback to students and give brownie points to student work.
 The main workflow of a TA is as follows:

 + Get student submissions.
 One at a time; a few at a time; or all at once.
-+ Optionally, comment on it to give feedback to a student.
++ Optionally, give feedback to a student.
 + Give brownie points to each submission.
 Or dequeue or requeue it.

 Additionally, a TA can do other tasks, such as.